jackdally/lre_manager/MANUAL_TESTING_GUIDE.md

 # Manual Testing Guide - Program Setup Flow

 ## Overview
-This guide walks you through testing the complete program setup flow, from program creation to dashboard access.
+This guide walks you through testing the complete 7-step program setup flow, from program creation to dashboard access.
+The new workflow includes Initial MR, optional R&O Analysis, Final MR, and Baseline steps.

 ---